 Do your provide housing and meals for your students?

 No, we do not provide room and board.
 FSTM is located in a restored Victorian house in East Gainesville.
 Our students are responsible for finding their own housing, whether in Gainesville or elsewhere, and they bring their own meals.
 We do, however, have access to a kitchen with a refrigerator and microwave.

 Do you accept international students?

-Yes, FSTM does accept international students.
+Yes, FSTM does accept international students but does not provide visa assistance.
 Applicants must have their secondary (high school) education evaluated by an independent agency to ensure that it is equivalent to a high school diploma in the United States.
 Applicants are also responsible for working out the details of their visas and residency in the US.
 We recommend that they start by contacting the US embassy for details.

 I am a midwife from another state or another country.
 How do I become a Florida Licensed Midwife?

 Midwives who are credentialed in another state or another country should look into the Four-Month Licensure by Endorsement program.
 They will start the process by having their midwifery education evaluated by one of the approved credentialing agencies.
 If that training meets the requirements for basic equivalence to an education received at an approved Florida school, the applicant is eligible for Licensure by Endorsement (also called a pre-licensure course by the state of Florida).
 After completing the program, the student may take the national certifying exam administered by NARM (the North American Registry of Midwives), and apply to the state for licensure.